gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Geographic Scalability**
-The model system enables models to be applied at a variety of geographic scales including metropolitan areas of various sizes, states of various sizes, and multi-state regions.
-Although models are applied at different scales, they share common geographic definitions to enable modules to be more readily shared between models build for the modeling system.
+The model system will enable models to be applied at a variety of geographic scales including metropolitan areas of various sizes, states of various sizes, and multi-state regions.
+Although models are applied at different scales, they share common geographic definitions to enable modules to be more readily shared between models built for the modeling system.

 - **Data Accessibility**